"Photography is the art, application and practice of

 I am a hobbyist photographer.

-Styles includes architecture, landscapes, nature,
+Styles includes fashion, portrait, nude-art, architecture, landscapes, and nature.

 I primarily use Lightroom, Luminar 4 and Photoshop